s2a31/yelp-camp/README.md

 ## Error Handling

 Custom error handling is implemented to provide meaningful error messages and to ensure the application does not crash due to unexpected issues.
 An `ExpressError` class is used to create consistent error responses, and an error-handling middleware renders error templates for a better user experience.

+## Flash Messages

+Flash messages are used to provide feedback to the user after certain actions, such as creating or deleting campgrounds and reviews.
+These messages are displayed using Bootstrap alerts and can be dismissed by the user.

+## Static Assets

+Static assets (e.g., images, custom style sheets, JavaScript files) are served from the public directory.
+This allows for the inclusion of custom styles and scripts to enhance the user interface and experience.

+## Session Configuration

+Sessions are configured using `express-session` to manage user authentication and flash messages.
+Sessions include a secret and have an expiration date set for security purposes.

 ## License